dit/dit/docs/measures/multivariate/residual_entropy.rst

 Residual Entropy
 ****************

-The residual entropy, or erasure entropy, is a dual to the :doc:`binding_information`.
+The residual entropy, or erasure entropy, is a dual to the :doc:`dual_total_correlation`.
 It is dual in the sense that together they form the entropy of the distribution.

 .. math::

    \R[X_{0:n}] &= \sum \H[X_i | X_{\{0..n\}/i}] \\
                &= -\sum_{x_{0:n} \in X_{0:n}} p(x_{0:n}) \log_2 \prod p(x_i|x_{\{0:n\}/i})

 The residual entropy was originally proposed in :cite:`Verdu2008` to quantify the information lost by sporatic erasures in a channel.
 The idea here is that only the information uncorrelated with other random variables is lost if that variable is erased.

 If a joint distribution consists of independent random variables, the residual entropy is equal to the :doc:`entropy`:

 .. ipython::